 If you’re looking for waterfalls near Ubud, then Tibumana Waterfall is one of Bali’s best kept secrets.

-With an easy walk down and a beautiful swimming spot at the bottom, Tibumana Waterfall is one of the quieter best waterfalls in Bali.
+On arrival there’s an easy walk down and a beautiful swimming spot at the bottom.
+Tibumana Waterfall is, for the time being, one of the quieter waterfalls in Bali.

 Tukad Cepung Waterfall is definitely one of the most unique and interesting Bali waterfalls.

-If you’re on a chase to find waterfalls near Ubud, Tukad Cepung Waterfall is quickly becoming famous for it’s beautiful sun rays that beam through the gaps above the falls.
+However, if you’re on a chase to find waterfalls near Ubud, Tukad Cepung Waterfall is worth the hike.
+It is famous for having sun rays that beam through the gaps above the falls, creating a magical atmosphere.

 From the car park, it’s a steady five minute walk by stairs to reach Kanto Lampo Waterfall.

 The walk runs through the rice terraces and down into the rocks.
-It’s one of the easiest waterfalls in Bali to get to and it’s highly suitable for families and small children.
-It doesn’t involve any strenuous trekking or dangerous obstacles.
+It’s one of the easiest waterfalls in Bali to get to and is suitable for families and small children, as it doesn’t involve any strenuous trekking or dangerous obstacles.

 Where To Stay In Bali